 These lamps are like no other and were made for this historic hotel, They are the only ones known to exist.
 In 2007 I had them verified by an expert in NYC as being original Tiffany lamps.
 The base alone shows the most beautiful frond base I had ever seen.
 That moment was like being at The Antique Roadshow and getting a massive estimate of my treasure !!

+The hotel was delayed in building and location as in 1914 the war happened.
 The Hotel Saskatchewan is a historic hotel, one of Canada's grand railway hotels located in downtown Regina, Saskatchewan, Canada, overlooking Victoria Park.
 They must have commissioned these Tiffany lamps by 1925 to 1926 sometime as the hotel was opening in the fall of 1927 !